 self._capacity_approach = app

-"""Generates a new instances for the BPP domain
+"""Generates N instances for the domain.

 Returns: